The New Thinking on Old-School Workout Advice

 Old school rule: Set aside 30 minutes to an hour every day for exercise.

-New school advice: You are certainly welcome to spend an hour exercising if you like, but you can get the job done in far less time and with much better results, and still have 30 minutes leftover to read a magazine, nap, play with your kids, or just veg out.
+Elev8d workouts emphasize alignment and quality of movement so that you yield results without diminishing returns.
+Sure, you’ll break a sweat and but for less than twenty minutes.
+In other words, you can get the job done in far less time and with much better results, and still have 30 minutes leftover to read a magazine, nap, play with your kids, or just veg out.
 Elev8d strongly believes that, when it comes to improving your fitness, alignment and health, quality matters far more than quantity.
 What’s the point of slogging away for 45 minutes on a recumbent bike if your body functions the exact same way afterwards – if your hip flexors are just as tight, if your glutes still aren’t activated, if your upper body hasn’t gotten a lick of action?
 Bradley likens the phenomenon of whiling away an hour at the gym, mindlessly bouncing from machine to machine, to a family spending staying home to spend “quality time” together…while everyone is glued to their phones.

 Old school rule: Schedule your workouts in your calendar.

-New school advice: Scheduling your workout in your smartphone calendar or day planner makes it something to get it out of the way.
+Scheduling your workout in your smartphone calendar or day planner makes it something to get it out of the way.
 But we want you to enjoy moving, not think of it as a chore that needs to be ticked off your To Do list.
-Schedule your dentist appointment or work meeting…not your workout.
+Schedule your work meeting…not your workout.

-Instead, find a workout you love, that feels joyful and free and fun, and you won’t feel the need to slot it into the same “must do” category as “Pap smear.”
+Instead, find a workout you love, that feels joyful and free and fun, and you won’t feel the need to slot it into the same “must do” category as “dentist appointment.”